 - 15. \$17 from the \$30 fee for a certificate of title for an off-highway, all-terrain vehicle, or off-highway motorcycle to the Off-Highway Vehicle Trails Fund. - 16.
-All of the \$30 fee for an expedited certificate of title to the Motor Vehicle License Plate Fund. - 17.
+All of the \$30 fee for an expedited certificate of title, and all of the \$10 fee for an expedited vehicle registration, to the Motor Vehicle License Plate Fund. - 17.
 All of the \$50 fee for a provisional title to the CDLIS/AAMVAnet/NMVTIS Trust Fund. - 18.
 All money from the commercial distribution fee to the General Revenue Fund. - 19.
 All other money from certificates of title and filing of security interests to the General Revenue Fund. - 20.
 All revenue from driver's license and registration fee increases that took effect in the 2010 registration year to the Capital Projects Fund. - 21.
-All other money received by the Secretary of State from driver's license and motor vehicle registration fees to the Road Fund.
+All other money received by the Secretary of State from driver's license and motor vehicle registration fees to the Road Fund (63%) and the State Construction Account Fund (37%).